 It is a common delusion that swearing helps you in releasing your stress fumes, where, in fact, it only makes you more aggressive, unreasonable and out of balance.
 Never dump your stuff on others around you; it might make things worse.
 Find a sustainable way to release your anger and the feeling of unfairness.
 Let your emotions away in a peaceful manner.
 Go for a run.
 It helps.
 Meditation will always calm you down, and some peaceful music will help to enhance its positive effect even more.
 Try it.
 Or run yourself a nice bath with bubbles and some salts and light up some candles.
 Water will wash away your stress and will relax your body while the candlelight will rid you of any remaining negative energy.
 Nothing but serenity will appear afterward.

 Coming Back to The Plan

 Again.
 Shift your focus to all of those things that need to be done.
 Dig yourself out of procrastination and pointless worrying state.
-Have your plan of actions ready in front of you and take the first little step in a direction of making things better one by one.
+Have your plan of actions ready in front of you and take the first little step in the direction of making things better one by one.
 Make sure you are acknowledging the progress.
 It feels better to be productive and in control, right?

-Recall 3 to 5 situations that caused you stress in the past.
+Recall 3 to 5 situations that caused you to stress in the past.
 Recall how swiftly you found some good solutions and came out of that situation as a sole winner!
 Remember that feeling of the solid state of confidence?
 Call for it.
 Experience it one more time with every bit of your mind.
 How does it feel to be confident about what you do?
 How does it feel to be in control?
-Let the positive experience from your past of resolving problems guide you wisely through your new challenges you are facing now.
+Let the positive experience from your past of resolving problems guide you wisely through the new challenges you are facing now.
 Today you are stronger than yesterday.
 You can do it just like you did it before!